pLogicador/math-calculator-desktop/README.md

 ### Calculadora
-### Application that simulates a simple calculator that was developed in a day and a half using the c++ language as a base..
+### Application that simulates a simple calculator!
+It was developed in a day and a half using the c++ language as a base along with the Qt creator framework...

  follow the instructions below: